 All concerned parties will be entitled to seek the cancellation of the auction within seven days; however, if the conditions prescribed by Article 134 of the Enforcement and Bankruptcy Code are met, a seven-day window to apply for the cancellation of the auction commences from the date on which the concerned party is informed of the reason for cancellation of the auction.
 After one year, the cancellation of a sale cannot be requested by any means.
 The vessel will not be delivered to the buyer until the auction is finalised (ie, either no objections have been filed within the prescribed period of time or following the dismissal of the objections).

 The new Commercial Code introduced a new method for the sale of a vessel: sale via negotiations.
-Although there is no precedent for such a sale taking place, the relevant article of the Commercial Code stipulates that vessels may be sold before satisfaction of the general auction conditions.
+The relevant article of the Commercial Code stipulates that vessels may be sold before satisfaction of the general auction conditions.
 Article 1386 of the code lists the conditions for a vessel to be sold early.
 The purpose of the article is stated by the lawmaker as the need for rapid sale of vessels, which devaluate rapidly and are dangerous to maintain.
-The courts have yet to determine the exact procedure and value in relation to sales via negotiations.
+Courts have yet to set precedents to shed light on the exact procedure and value in relation to sales via negotiations.

 Under what circumstances are foreign sales recognised?

 When a Turkish-flagged vessel is subject to judicial sale in another country, the competent authority of such country should send notices to:

 - the Turkish ship registry where the vessel is registered;

 - the registered owner of the vessel; and